-The primary task of the Territory Leadership Team is to assist the CEO in operative management and in executing the decisions of the Board of Directors.
+The primary task of the Territory Leadership Team is to assist the CEO in operative management and in executing the decisions of the Board.
 It has no authority based on law or the Articles of Association.
 The Territory Leadership Team guides and develops the company's operations in order to achieve the strategic objectives.

-At the end of the financial year on 30 June 2018, members of the Territory Leadership Team were Markku Hakkarainen, Tomi Hyryläinen, Mika Kaarisalo, Kimmo Nieminen, Kauko Storbacka, Hannu Suonio, Kati Tammilehto, Leena Tiensuu and Kimmo Vilske.
+At the end of the financial year on 30 June 2019, members of the Territory Leadership Team were Markku Hakkarainen, Pasi Karppinen, Marko Korkiakoski, Kimmo Nieminen, Kauko Storbacka, Hannu Suonio, Kati Tammilehto, and Leena Tiensuu.
 The CEO Mikko Nieminen acts as the chairman of the Territory Leadership Team.
-The Territory Leadership Team convened 20 times during the financial year.
+The Territory Leadership Team convened 21 times during the financial year.